Tensor and DLPack#

 Tensor Classes#

-This section defines each tensor type you will encounter in the TVM-FFI C++ API and explains the intended usage.
-Exact C layout details are covered later in Tensor Layouts.
+This section defines each tensor type in the TVM-FFI C++ API and explains its intended usage.
+Exact C layout details are covered in Tensor Layouts.

 Tip